RichardOB/crypto-market-cap-api/README.md

 6. Travis-CI

 A continuous integration tool that is used to automatically run linting and unit tests when a change is made to the project repository.

+You can view the build statuses over time using the [Travis-ci Dashboard](https://travis-ci.com/github/RichardOB/crypto-market-cap-api)